 ReLEx® SMILE is an innovative form of keyhole laser eye surgery which can correct vision for people with higher degrees of short-sightedness.
 SMILE stands for Small Incision Lenticule Extraction, and is a bladeless procedure which is minimally invasive.
 SMILE eye surgery is suitable for people with or without astigmatism, and it can be a great alternative to the more well-known LASIK and LASEK treatments.

 Read on to learn more about what SMILE laser eye surgery is, its benefits, who is suitable for the treatment and what to expect after surgery.

 How does SMILE eye surgery work?

-SMILE laser eye surgery is a unique treatment using a state-of-the-art Carl Zeiss VisuMax laser.
+SMILE laser eye surgery is an innovative laser treatment using a state-of-the-art Carl Zeiss VisuMax laser.
 The procedure works as follows: